30 Days After October 25

 Economic Impacts: Initial Shockwaves

 The immediate economic impact would be devastating.
-Businesses would be severely disrupted or completely destroyed, leading to significant job losses and economic disruption.
+And businesses would be severely disrupted or completely destroyed, leading to significant job losses and economic disruption.
 Supply chains would be severely affected, creating shortages of goods and potentially driving up prices.
 Financial markets would likely experience volatility, reflecting investor uncertainty and concern about the long-term economic consequences.
 Insurance claims would flood in, potentially straining the capacity of insurance companies to meet their obligations.
 The cost of recovery and reconstruction would be astronomical, posing a significant challenge to both local and national governments.

 Political Ramifications: Immediate Response and Governance